slee622/HCI_Project_Trip_Together/README.md

 # AI Credit

-https://github.com/slee622/HCI_Project_Trip_Together/blob/main/DESIGN_DECISIONS.md is a list of all major parts of the codebase that AI was used for.
+https://github.com/slee622/HCI_Project_Trip_Together/blob/main/DESIGN_DECISIONS.md is a list of all major parts of the codebase that AI was used for as well as code comments.